-The directors of the Company have assessed the impact of COVID-19 and have completed a range of forecasts and "what if scenarios" to address the impact of this pandemic through the review period.
-These show that the company has significant financial resources and is in a strong position to deal with the possible economic impact.
+The Directors of the company have assessed the impact of COVID-19 and have completed a range of forecasts and "what if scenarios" to address the impact of this pandemic through the review period.

 We have reviewed the possible effects of a temporary reduction in revenue either due to a mandated shutdown period or temporary drop in customer demand and do not see any impact to the business aside from a possible immaterial movement of revenue and profit to subsequent periods.

-Our Key customers are remaining open at present and have requested a continued supply as they are determined as key suppliers within the life sciences and medical fields.
+Our key customers are remaining open and have requested a continued supply as they are determined as key suppliers within the life sciences and medical fields.
 We have also had no significant adverse communications or issues with current supply of products.
-The procurement team are performing regular reviews to verify the incoming supply is robust and that we can get the required parts, we have secured further stocks of key components to mitigate any possible future risks, including tactical buys to bring in extra parts where vulnerabilities are suspected.
+The procurement team are performing regular reviews to verify the incoming supply is robust and that we can get the required parts.
+We have also secured further stocks of key components to mitigate any possible future risks, including tactical buys to bring in extra parts where vulnerabilities are suspected.

 Whilst at this point is not possible to anticipate or cover all scenarios to determine the full impact on the company, its customers, employees and suppliers, the Directors are confident that the plans in place are robust and have been developed to cover multiple potential situations and mitigate risk to the business.
 The plans will continue to be monitored regularly to ensure the business has the resources required to meet the challenges in this difficult time.
-In addition to this, day to day challenges are being addressed through daily COVID - 19 reviews by the leadership team to ensure that all concerns are dealt with prior to them becoming serious enough to effect the strategic direction or the medium term stability of the business.
+In addition to this, day to day challenges are being addressed through daily COVID-19 reviews by the leadership team to ensure that all concerns are dealt with prior to them becoming serious enough to affect the strategic direction or the medium-term stability of the business.